misuka-renderer/misuka-blender/README.md

 - Blender `3.6+`
 - misuka build with acoustic plugins enabled
 - The misuka build must use the same Python version as Blender

+## Development status

+This project was developed as part of a Bachelor's thesis based on the misuka development state from March 2026.
+Subsequent changes to the misuka API could not be fully incorporated and may require further maintenance.